manuelbieh/react-book/ecosystem/internationalization.md

 #### Complex translations using the Trans component

 In a few select cases, it might be necessary to use a React component in the translations.
 For example, one might want to use the `Link` component from **React Router** to link to a different URL within a translation.
 The `t()` function does not support this out of the box.
-The solution comes in the form of the `Trans` component from `react-18next`.
+The solution to this problem comes in the form of the `Trans` component from `react-18next`.
 It is not always easy to understand how it should be used but it can be powerful tool.

 Let's assume that we want to use a `Link` component inside of our translations.
 The code might resemble something like this: